abenz1267/related/README.md

 | `list <scripts or templates> <parent>` | Lists all available templates or scripts, grouped by parent-folder.
 The parent is optional. |
 | `<type or group> <name> <filename>`    | Creates the file(s) based on the type or group provided                                     |

+### Custom Files

+Custom files like templates or scripts can be either placed in a `.related` folder near the config or in a `related` folder in your users config directory.
+Templates must be placed inside `templates` and scripts inside `scripts`.
+You can nest further.

+Related will prioritize project-level files over config ones.

 ### Templates

-Templates are embedded.
-You can create your own templates by placing them into your config folder.
-F.e. on Linux `~/config/related/templates/<parent>/<name>.tmpl`.

-You can overwrite the default templates by simply placing a copy in your config folder.
-Related will always prioritize custom templates over default ones.
+Templates are vanilla Golang templates, only data passed is the filename you provided.
+It can be accessed via `{{.}}` in the template.

 ### Scripts

 The following types are executable: lua scripts, javascript (via node), and binaries.

-Scripts must be placed in your config folder.
-F.e. on Linux `~/config/related/scripts/<parent>/<name>.lua`.

 You can execute scripts by settings pre- and post-scripts in the type or group definition.
 Related will look for the script and execute it according to the lifecycle.
-Command line arguments will be passed, where the first argument is the current working dir and the second one is the name you provided to the initial command, f.e. `related group component MyComponent` will add `"MyComponent"` as the second argument.

-### Todo:

--   project-level templates/scripts
--   a bit more validation pre-execution
--   figure out a way to use nvm
+Passed command-line arguments:

+1. current working directory
+2. path
+3. filename
+4. extension